SCSLWorkshop/SCSLWorkshop.github.io/_pages/call.md

 *   **Acceptance Notification**: Early March 2025 (TBA)

 ## Tiny Papers Track
+* This year, ICLR is discontinuing the separate “Tiny Papers” track, and is instead requiring each workshop to accept short paper submissions, with an eye towards inclusion; see ​​https://iclr.cc/Conferences/2025/CallForTinyPapers for more details.
+Authors of these papers will be earmarked for potential funding from ICLR, but need to submit a separate application for Financial Assistance that evaluates their eligibility.
+This application for Financial Assistance to attend ICLR 2025 will become available on https://iclr.cc/Conferences/2025/ at the beginning of February and close on March 2nd.

 * **Goals**: The goal of the Tiny Papers Track is to build on top of previous ICLR Tiny Papers track efforts to encourage submissions from under-represented, under-resourced, and budding researchers who may not (yet) have the resources to submit full papers.
 SCSL workshop aims to leverage the Tiny Papers track to broaden participation across the diversity of research topics at the intersection of shortcut learning and spurious correlation.
 We welcome submissions that provide new ideas or fresh perspectives in a digestible format.

-* **Instructions**: We encourage submissions up to **2 pages** in length for tiny papers using the ICLR 2025 template (no abstract is required).
+* **Instructions**: We encourage submissions up to **3 pages** in length for tiny papers using the ICLR 2025 template (no abstract is required).
 Reviewers will be asked to evaluate the clarity, correctness and reproducibility of the submission.
 Submissions from under-represented groups are especially encouraged.

 ## Submission Details

 To ensure your submission is considered, please adhere to the following guidelines:
+* **Submission Website**: All submissions must be made via workshop's [OpenReview](https://openreview.net/group?id=ICLR.cc/2025/Workshop/SCSL).
 * **Formatting Instructions**: All submissions must use the [ICLR template](https://github.com/ICLR/Master-Template/raw/master/iclr2025.zip).
-We do not require the authors to include the checklist in the template.
+For the regular track of the workshop, submissions must be limited to **6 pages**, excluding the appendix and references. **Tiny Papers** track submissions should be up to **3 pages**.
 * **Reviews**: All submissions to the workshop undergo a double-blind review process, ensuring impartiality and anonymity for both authors and reviewers. **All submissions must be anonymized**.
 In particular, you should not include author names, author affiliations, or acknowledgements in your submission and you should avoid providing any other identifying information (even in the supplementary material).
 Submissions that breach anonymity will be desk-rejected.
 * **Dual Submission Policy**: If the submission was accepted at prior conferences, journal, or workshops, it should be extended and include new results to be considered for acceptance.
 Papers that are currently under review are welcome to be submitted.
 * **Non-Archival**: The workshop is a non-archival venue and will not have official proceedings.
 Workshop submissions can be subsequently or concurrently submitted to other venues.
 Accepted papers will be publicly available on OpenReview and workshop's website.